Infineon/micropython/docs/psoc6/mpy-usage.rst

 Resetting the board
 -------------------

 If something goes wrong, you can reset the board in two ways.
-The first is to press CTRL-D at the MicroPython prompt, which performs a soft reset.
+The first way is to press CTRL-D at the MicroPython prompt, which performs a soft reset.

-If that isn't working you can perform a hard reset by pressing the RESET button.
+If that does not work, you can perform a hard reset by pressing the RESET button.
-This will end your session, disconnecting whatever program (PuTTY, Thonny, etc) that you used to connect to the board.
+This will end your session, disconnecting whatever program (PuTTY, Thonny, etc.) you used to connect to the board.

 Boot modes
 ----------

 There are 2 boot modes:

-  * normal boot mode
+  * Normal boot mode
-  * safe boot mode
+  * Safe boot mode

-``boot.py`` and ``main.py`` are executed on "normal boot mode".
+``boot.py`` and ``main.py`` are executed in "Normal boot mode".

-``boot.py`` and ``main.py`` are **not** executed in "safe boot mode".
+``boot.py`` and ``main.py`` are **not** executed in "Safe boot mode".

 Changing boot mode:

-  * For normal boot mode, just press and the release RESET button on the board.
+  * For normal boot mode, just press and release the RESET button on the board.

   * For safe boot mode, press and release the RESET button while pressing the USER button on the board.
 Release the USER button after the LED on the board flashes twice.